gfxdisp/pu21/README.md

 # Conference talk video

-You can watch the video recorded for the Picture Coding Symposium (2021), which explains how to use the PU21 and how it was derived.
+You can watch the [video](https://youtu.be/C2tafNbpwtY) recorded for the Picture Coding Symposium (2021), which explains how to use the PU21 and how it was derived.

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/C2tafNbpwtY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Other metrics